Post-covid recovery threatens climate and health, study says

-With a recovery from the fossil fuel-based pandemic, the climate crisis will worsen, facilitating the spread of diseases such as dengue and Zika, and exacerbating global food insecurity, scientists warn. as a consequence, the worsening of food insecurity and the climate and health crises that threaten millions of people around the world.
+With a recovery from the fossil fuel-based pandemic, the climate crisis will worsen, facilitating the spread of diseases like dengue and Zika and increasing food insecurity around the world, scientists warn. as a consequence, the worsening of food insecurity and the climate and health crises that threaten millions of people around the world.
 That’s what points out The Lancet Countdown, the largest annual study on the impacts of climate change on human health, published this Thursday (10/21).

 “Climate change is here, and we’re already seeing how it harms human health around the world,” says Anthony Costello, executive director of The Lancet Countdown, linked to The Lancet medical journal.
 “As the covid-19 crisis continues, each country also faces some aspect of the climate crisis.”

 It is necessary to seize the opportunity that opened with the pandemic.
-“We have a choice.
+“We have the choice.
 Recovery after covid-19 can be a green recovery, with which we pave the way for better human health and less inequality.
-Or it can go the way of the old scheme and put us all in danger,” he says. .
+Or it can follow the old scheme and put us all in danger,” he says.

 Currently, only a fifth of the money invested in post-pandemic recovery will contribute to a reduction in greenhouse gas emissions, criticizes Maria Romanello, the study’s lead author.